Illustration of gonorrhea cells against a light red background

 If you’re sexually active, one of the most critical tools for staying vigilant about your sexual health is to get tested for STIs regularly.

 Whether you screen for gonorrhea or other STIs, using the Everlywell at-home STD tests let you bypass the hassle of referrals, wait times, and slow turnarounds.
-Everlywell gives you access to at-home testing (including a gonorrhea test with sample collection at home, as well as a trichomoniasis home test, HCV Test, and at-home Syphilis Test), fast, comprehensive results, and our wide network of treatment resources (including telemedicine Virtual Care Visits).
+Everlywell gives you access to at-home testing (including an at-home gonorrhea test with sample collection at home, as well as a trichomoniasis home test, HCV Test, and at-home Syphilis Test), fast, comprehensive results, and our wide network of treatment resources (including telemedicine Virtual Care Visits).

 Can you get gonorrhea from kissing?